codingMustache/codingMustache/README.md

 ## Joke of the Day

-This morning I was wondering where the sun was, but then it dawned on me.
+How come a man driving a train got struck by lightning?
+He was a good conductor.

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+In the server hosting industry IaaS stands for...
- 1. 2009
+ 1. Internet as a Service
- 2. 2013
+ 2. Internet and a Server
- 3. 2016
+ 3. Infrastructure as a Server
- 4. 2011
+ 4. Infrastructure as a Service

 <details>
   <summary>Answer</summary>
-  2016
+  Infrastructure as a Service
 </details>